aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

 ### Why Internal Validation?

-Given that dealing with unlabelled data is one of the main use cases of unsupervised learning, we require some other metrics that evaluate clustering results without needing to refer to ‘true’ labels.
+Given that dealing with unlabelled data is one of the primary use cases of unsupervised learning, we require some other metrics that evaluate clustering results without needing to refer to ‘true’ labels.

 ### How Internal Validation?